Bernie Sanders on Infrastructure

-According to a research paper by Standard & Poor, infrastructure investment would create about 29,000 construction jobs for a mere $1.3 billion in spending, and many more jobs indirectly.
-Additionally it estimated a $2 billion growth in real GDP for the same amount, making it a deficit-negative investment.
+According to a research paper by Standard & Poor, $1.3 billion in infrastructure investment would create about 29,000 construction jobs, and many more jobs indirectly.

-Bernie has suggested a conservative estimate of 13 million good paying jobs for the 5-year, $1 trillion investment.
-Forbes, on the other hand, puts the estimate at closer to 27 million for a similar $1.2 trillion investment over 5 years.
+A University of Georgetown study concluded that 11 million jobs would be created with a $1 trillion investment.
+Forbes, on the other hand, puts the estimate at closer to 27 million for a $1.2 trillion investment over 5 years.

 Bernie says we need millions of workers to rebuild our crumbling infrastructure.

 He believes 5-year, $1 trillion investment will create 13 million good paying jobs.

 “A $1 trillion investment would put 13 million people to work repairing the backlog of infrastructure projects all across this country,” he continued.
 “Moreover, each project would require equipment, supplies and services, and the hard-earned salaries from the jobs created would be spent in countless restaurants, shops and other local businesses.
 And, all of this economic activity would generate new tax revenues to pay for the services that the American people expect and deserve.”

 As Bernie said, not only will new construction jobs be created, these new jobs mean that people will have more money.
 This results in increased spending, which further stimulates economic growth in other sectors.
 To meet the increased consumer demand new businesses will form and established businesses will expand and grow, creating even more jobs.